 6. Description of the existing human activities, socioeconomic and sociocultural environment

-This section should describe the socioeconomic and sociocultural environment aspects and potential impacts of the project on existing human activities.
+This section should describe the socioeconomic and sociocultural environment aspects and potential impacts of the project on existing human activities and planned uses of the area for which information is publicly available.
 This may include consideration of the scale of effects (such as the creation of jobs and estimates of the risk of Environmental Impacts), extent of duration of impacts in time and space, intensity or severity of social impacts and an assessment of whether impacts are likely to be cumulative.
 It is important to consider the social equity or distribution of impacts across different populations: in other words, which groups are likely to be affected in which ways.